Trust & AI Fairness

 | Data type | Held for |

-| Interview audio | Never received by our servers (your browser converts speech to text locally) |
+| Practice interview audio (interview simulator) | Never received by our servers (your browser converts speech to text locally) |

-| Transcript on candidate's profile | Until you delete it (or 24 months of inactivity) |
+| Practice transcripts on your profile | Until you delete them (or 24 months of inactivity) |

-| Guided Interview brief on the application (employer-side cache) | Cleared 90 days after the application is closed |
+| AI hiring brief on the application (employer-side cache) | Cleared 90 days after the application is closed |

 | Your saved tool outputs (scripts, drafts, rewritten CVs) | Until you delete them or your account |